-When considering the priority of the police staffing requests, it is important to note the challenges that exist with hiring commissioned staff due to recruiting issues (fewer candidates available to hire), long lead times with staff training (currently the wait time for the police academy is 4.5 months).
-Taking these hiring trends and conditions into account, the training time for a new officer has increased to approximately 1.5 years, inclusive of academy wait time (4.5 months), academy training (5 months), and field training (3 months).
-Further complicating the staffing needs of the Department is a turnover rate that sees an average of 8-10% of the workforce leaving the Department each year due to retirements, private sector employment, resignations, and other reasons.
-To address these challenges the Department will have to hire at a significantly faster rate.

-As impacts and growth spurred on by light rail are realized, the police department will assess public safety capabilities to ensure we are meeting the performance-based evaluation metrics.
+Without the co-responder model number of contacts that would not have received service referrals and support not including involuntary commitments and/or jail When considering the priority of the police staffing requests, it is important to note the challenges that exist with hiring commissioned staff due to recruiting issues (fewer candidates available to hire), long lead times with staff training (currently the wait time for the police academy is 4.5 months).
+Taking these hiring trends and conditions into account, the training time for a new officer has stretched to approximately 1.5 years, inclusive of academy wait (4.5 months), academy training (5 months), and field training (3 months).
+Further complicating the staffing needs of the Department is a staffing turnover rate that sees an average of 8-10% of the workforce leaving the Department each year due to retirements. private sector offers of employment. resignations. and +other reasons.
+To countermand the challenges of hiring staff, the Police Department will have to hire at a significantly faster rate than previously are realized, the police department will assess public safety capabilities to ensure we are meeting the performance-based evaluation metrics.
 The following sections go into detail on the need for the identified high-priority staff.